landonrs/BASE-AGI-PROJECT/README.md

 ## Using the program
 Once the program is running, you control the observer that is able to move around the house and interact with the Agent(the green cube). you can control your character using the WASD keys and look around using your mouse/touchpad.
 You can interact with the Agent using the text field that appears on the bottom half of your screen.
 As of version 1, the Agent responds to the following statements:
 ### What Queries: you can ask it what color the objects in the house are (ie what color is the tv)
-### Where Queries: you can ask it where objects are located (ie where is the refridgerator) You can also ask it what room you are standing in with the phrase "where am I" or where it is currently in by asking "where are you".
+### Where Queries: you can ask it where objects are located (ie where is the refrigerator) You can also ask it what room you are standing in with the phrase "where am I" or where it is currently in by asking "where are you".
 ### "Go to" commands: You can tell it to go to a room or towards an object (ie go to the kitchen)

 You can ask the Agent about any of the objects in the house, as of version 1 those objects are: